 Subsidies and tax schemes

-If you pay income tax in the Netherlands, you will be eligible as an entrepreneur for the private business ownership allowance (zelfstandigenaftrek).
+If you pay income tax in the Netherlands as an entrepreneur, you will be eligible for the private business ownership allowance (zelfstandigenaftrek).
 This will reduce your taxable income.
 You have to pay income tax if you are a sole proprietor.

-The SME profit exemption (MKB-winstvrijstelling) is an allowable deduction for small and medium-sized enterprises.
-The number of hours you work for your business is irrelevant in this respect.
+The SME profit exemption (MKB-winstvrijstelling) is a deduction for small and medium-sized enterprises.
+The number of hours you work for your business does not matter.

-If your partner works in your business for no pay, you may be eligible for the working partner’s abatement (meewerkaftrek).
+If your partner works in your business for no pay, you may apply for the working partner’s abatement (meewerkaftrek).

-Entrepreneurs in the Netherlands can accrue a pension in a way that allows them to pay less tax than on 'normal' savings.
+Entrepreneurs in the Netherlands can build up a pension in a way that allows them to pay less tax than on 'normal' savings.

-If you stop trading, you may be eligible for discontinuation relief (stakingsaftrek).
+If you end your business, you may be eligible for discontinuation relief (stakingsaftrek).

-If you, as a self-employed professional, spend at least 500 hours a year on research and development work, you may be eligible for the RD tax credit (aftrek voor speur- en ontwikkelingswerk).
+If you, as a freelancer/self-employed professional, spend at least 500 hours a year on research and development work, you may be eligible for the R&D tax credit (aftrek voor speur- en ontwikkelingswerk).